On the dynamical emergence of $SU_q(2)$ from the regularization of $2+1D$ gravity with cosmological constant: The quantum symmetrizer in the loop basis

-with $\tau_3$ a basis element of $\mathfrak{su}(2)$ in the fundamental representation, and the appearance of $\sqrt{\Lambda}$ in Eq.~\eqref{eq:trace_loop} clarified in section \ref{reg}.
+with $\tau_3$ an anti-Hermitian basis element of $\mathfrak{su}(2)$ in the fundamental representation.
 This immediately provides the fundamental representation \be d_q= {\chi}_{\frac{1}{2}} (H_{\Lambda}) \ee of $SU_q(2)$, i.e. the Chebyschev polynomial of degree one in which the parameter $q$ is a function of $\sqrt{\Lambda}$.
 Projecting two strands on the loop basis, i.e. projecting two open strands on the Temperley-Lieb algebra, along with the value of the trace just computed provides the Jones-Wenzl projector at $q\neq -1$.
 In fact, in the Temperley-Lieb algebra we have

 Imposing that the symmetrizer is a projector ({\it i.e.} it is idempotent) fixes the coefficients to be $a=1$ and $b=-d_q^{-1}$, which shows the claim.
 We consider now the symmetrizer on a number of strands larger than two, showing an iterative version of the reasoning given in Eq.~\eqref{eq:qJW_2_strings}.
 In fact, using the symmetrizer to project on Temperley-Lieb algebra elements, along with the value of the ``fundamental loop'' computed in Eq.~\eqref{eq:diag_loop} and Eq.~\eqref{eq:trace_loop}, automatically forces the Kauffman smoothing relations where the smoothing factor is provided by the quantum dimension.
 This is essentially a consequence of the fact that the Kauffman bracket is unique, and the value as computed in Eq.~\eqref{eq:trace_loop} fixes the value of the coefficients to be the quantum dimension.
-We want to prove that using the symmetrizer with group element corresponding to the cosmological constant necessarily satisfies the inductive equations at the end of Section~3.2 of \cite{KL}, which shows that this is the Jones-Wenzl projector with arbitrary $q$.
+We want to prove that using the symmetrizer with group element corresponding to the cosmological constant necessarily satisfies the following inductive equation, found at the end of Section~3.2 of \cite{KL}, which shows that this is the Jones-Wenzl projector with arbitrary $q$:

+where $\mu_1 := \frac{1}{d_q}$ and $\mu_{n+1} = \frac{1}{d_q - \mu_n}$.
 We proceed inductively, using as base for induction the result already displayed for two strands.
 Suppose that the statement holds for some $k>2$.
 Applying the symmetrizer on $k+1$ strands we find two types of elements of the Temperley-Lieb algebra.
 Those where the $(k+1)^{\rm th}$-strand is straight, and those where it is not.
 We depict this situation diagrammatically as

 where the rectangles are still to be determined, as in the step with $k=2$.
 Also, the rectangles that symmetrize the $k$ strands are in principle not necessarily equal to the symmetrizer obtained from the inductive step at $k$.
 Let us now apply the symmetrizer twice, to obtain the diagrammatic equation